srfilipek/ftweet/README.md

 This is a simple python script that allows you to tweet status updates from the command line.

-The script will post each line of the file as an individual status update.
+The script will post each line of a file (such as standard input) as an individual status update.
 If a line is more than 140 characters in length, the update may fail.
 The script can automatically truncate a line to this limit with the `--truncate` command line option.

-This script perform no interpretation of the input nor any scrubbing of the text for special characters.
+This script performs no interpretation of the input nor any scrubbing of the text for special characters.

 # Prerequisites #